-- 1. Push the (air recirculation) button to the off position. - 2.
-Push the button in. - Move the fan control dial to the desired position. - Move the temperature control lever to the desired position.
+- 1. Push the rightarrow button to the off position. - 2.
+Push the 🚧 button in. - 3.
+Move the fan control dial to the desired position. - 4.
+Move the temperature control lever to the desired position.

 Heating and defogging

 This mode heats the interior and defogs the windshield.